To know the importance of imagination in education, you first need to know what is imagination.

 2. Imagination promotes problem-solving skills

-By encouraging students to use their imagination when faced with a challenge, educators can help them to develop their problem-solving skills and think outside of the box.
+By encouraging students to use their imagination when faced with a challenge, educators can help them to develop their problem-solving skills and think outside the box.

 3. Imagination in education fosters emotional intelligence